RagtagOpen/cta-aggregator/README.md

 This particular repo contains the API and nothing else.
 We wanted to give contributors the freedom to write scrapers in any language they wanted to, not just Ruby.
-We're were open to having Python scrapers, JS scrapers, etc. if that's how people are most comfortable contributing.
+We were open to having Python scrapers, JS scrapers, etc. if that's how people are most comfortable contributing.

 The distinction between the API and related repos can get confusing,